Oracle licensing on Azure operates as follows:

 Oracle Licensing on Azure

-If you are using Oracle in your Azure environment, you must know how to bring your Oracle license.
+If you use Oracle in your Azure environment, you must know how to bring your Oracle license.

-The Oracle cloud licensing policy guides importing your Oracle license into the cloud.
+The Oracle cloud licensing policy guides you in importing your Oracle license into the cloud.

-But it does not mention whether or not Oracle approves other cloud vendors.
+However, it does not mention whether Oracle approves other cloud vendors.